-I discovered Benjamin Bridge Nova 7 when I visited Nova Scotia back in 2013, The friendly folks at Bishop’s Cellar, one of the province’s four private wine stores, described a marketing campaign for the Nova 7 annual release similar to that of Beaujolais Nouveau.
+I discovered Benjamin Bridge Nova 7 when I visited Nova Scotia back in 2013, The friendly folks at Bishop’s Cellar, one of the province’s four private wine stores, described a marketing campaign for the Nova 7 annual release that is similar to that of Beaujolais Nouveau.

-They told me about publicity that leads up to its Victoria Day Weekend release and banners proclaiming “it’s Nova 7 Time!” festooning an entire wall of their wine store stocked high with bottles of Nova 7.
+They told me all about the publicity that leads up to its Victoria Day Weekend release and banners proclaiming “it’s Nova 7 Time!” festooning an entire wall of their wine store stocked high with bottles of Nova 7.
 It’s routinely sold out as the enthusiastic customers rush to purchase a summer supply.

-Nova 7 was fashioned by Peter Gamble to resemble a moscato di asti style of wine that he and Ann enjoy for summer sipping with friends.
+Nova 7 was fashioned by Peter Gamble to resemble a Moscato di Asti style of wine that he and Ann enjoy for summer sipping with friends.
 One of its major ingredients is New York Muscat an aromatic hybrid with pink grapefruit, lychee and citrus notes.
 The winemaker’s tasting notes add jasmine, white rose and passion fruit to the nose and hints of mango and candied green apple on the palate.
 The wine is fragrant, with a mist of bubbles and pale salmon in colour.
 It pairs well with seafood, salads and spicy foods and at only 7% alcohol works well as a light aperitif wine.